wheerdam/linuxjoy/linuxjoy-api.md

 public void channelClose() { ... }
 ```

+### Data Source Identifier and channelOpen()

 `fc` is the channel object that is used by `LinuxJoystick` to open and read the Linux joystick device.
 If the user subclass does not use channels, this member can be ignored completely.
-This object is only used in the overridable `channelOpen()`, `channelRead()`, and `channelClose()` functions in `LinuxJoystick`.

-The `path` member is the resource identifier (path to device file for `LinuxJoystick`).
+The `path` member is the resource identifier (e.g. path to device file for `LinuxJoystick`).
 In some cases the subclass only needs a numerical identifier.
 If this is the case, the identifier will still need to be stored as a `String` and only casted to an integer when it is actually being used. `LinuxJoystick` does not have an empty constructor, so a `super` must be passed on in the subclass' constructor, e.g.:

 ```java
 public LinuxJoystickSubclass(int identifier, int buttons, int axes) {